What Is Cryptojacking and How Does It Work?

 What is cryptomining?

-Cryptomining is a broad term for mining cryptocurrencies like bitcoin, monero, or ethereum.
-Cryptomining is the process to generate new cryptocurrency and validate cryptocurrency transactions.
+Cryptomining is a broad term for mining cryptocurrencies like Bitcoin, Monero, or Ethereum.
+Cryptomining is the process of generating new cryptocurrency and validating cryptocurrency transactions.

 Because cryptocurrency is completely digital, miners are needed to verify and secure blockchains.
 Miners work to open a new block on certain blockchains.
 When a miner figures out the answer to a cryptographic puzzle (known as the hash), they receive payment.